international-rural-school-report-v2/backend/README.md

 ### /issues/:id DELETE

-Requires `authorization` header w/ JWT.
+Requires an `authorization` header with a JWT or it will reject the request with a `403` HTTP status.
+If no issue exists in the database with the ID specified in the path, it will reject the request with a `404` HTTP status.
+If the requested issue exists in the database, but is not associated with one of the user's organizations, then it will reject with a `403` HTTP status.
+Also, if the issue has a status that's considered 'archived', which are currently Done (1) or Ignored (4), it will reject the request with a `403` HTTP status.

 If successful,it  will return a `200` HTTP status and an array of objects.
 Each object represents one of the remaining issues at one of the organizations that the user belongs to (checked against org_roles stored on the token):
 ```
 [
   {